serai-dex/serai/docs/processor/Processor.md

 # Processor

 The processor is a service which has an instance spawned per network.
-It is responsible for several tasks, from scanning the connected network to signing transactions with payments.
+It is responsible for several tasks, from scanning an external network to signing transactions with payments.

 This document primarily discusses its flow with regards to the coordinator.